Australia is one of the best places in the world to enjoy great vegan and vegetarian cuisine.

 Some of the best restaurants to visit in Brisbane for vegan and vegetarian eating are the many pizza restaurants dotted around the city.
 If we had to choose the best Brisbane-based pizza restaurant for vegetarians and vegans, it would definitely have to be Pizzantica.
 Pizzantica is a traditional, authentic Italian pizza restaurant that has dedicated a whole section of its menu to vegan-friendly pizzas.

 There’s plenty to do as a visitor in Brisbane, so you’ll probably want to be up bright and early to enjoy as much of the city as possible.
 Before you set off on your sightseeing adventures, why not grab some breakfast at Peach Cafe?
-This cafe in Auchenflower is not fully plant-based, but it serves some of the most mouth-watering healthy vegan breakfasts in the area, from avocado on sourdough toast to cocoa buckwheat porridge, you won’t leave here hungry.
+This cafe in Auchenflower is not fully plant-based, but it serves some of the most mouth-watering healthy vegan breakfasts in the area.
+From avocado on sourdough toast to cocoa buckwheat porridge, you won’t leave here hungry.
 Moreover, it makes our 15 best breakfast joints in Brisbane.

-Alternatively, there are vegetarian and vegan-friendly venues featured amongst our 15 best Mexican restaurants in Brisbane, top 15 Indian restaurants in Brisbane, and 15 best Thai restaurants in Brisbane, so be sure to check these out if you’re a fan of any of these cuisines.
+Alternatively, there are vegetarian and vegan-friendly venues featured amongst our 15 best Mexican restaurants in Brisbane and top 15 Indian restaurants in Brisbane.
+Our 15 best Thai restaurants in Brisbane also have some options.
+Be sure to check these out if you’re a fan of any of these cuisines.

-If you’re a vegan who loves freshly baked sourdough bread, you’re in luck, because Brewbakers Sourdough Bakery ranks in the 15 best bakeries in Brisbane and serves the most delicious non-dairy sourdough in the city.
+If you’re a vegan who loves freshly baked sourdough bread, you’re in luck.
+Brewbakers Sourdough Bakery ranks in the 15 best bakeries in Brisbane and serves the most delicious non-dairy sourdough in the city.

-Luckily, if you follow any kind of plant-based diet, you won’t have to miss out on the incredible culinary experiences Adelaide has to offer because there are so many vegan and vegetarian venues to visit.
+Luckily, if you follow any kind of plant-based diet, you won’t have to miss out on the incredible culinary experiences Adelaide has to offer.
+Excitingly, there are so many vegan and vegetarian venues to visit.

-The cafe culture in Adelaide is particularly vegan-friendly, with many of our 10 best cafes in Adelaide catering to plant-based customers.
-The great thing about Adelaide is that it’s a very eco-conscious city, so several of its most popular cafes offer seasonal, sustainably-sourced menus with lots of vegan options.
-Cafe Troppo and Folklore Cafe are both examples of this, and if you’re a lover of ethically-produced, organic wine, we recommend The Banksia Tree Cafe and Restaurant.
+The cafe culture in Adelaide is particularly vegan-friendly.
+In fact, many of our 10 best cafes in Adelaide cater to plant-based preferring customers.
+One of the great thing about Adelaide is that it’s a very eco-conscious city.
+This means that several of its most popular cafes offer seasonal, sustainably-sourced menus with lots of vegan options.
+Cafe Troppo and Folklore Cafe are both examples of this.
+And if you’re a lover of ethically-produced, organic wine, we recommend The Banksia Tree Cafe and Restaurant.

 But your options for plant-based food in Adelaide aren’t limited to cafes!
-We’re personally big fans of the vegan breakfast options at Flinders Street Project, and the vegetarian and vegan burgers on the menu at Grill’d Rundle St and Two-Bit Villains make the perfect lunch on a busy day of sightseeing.
+We’re personally big fans of the vegan breakfast options at Flinders Street Project.
+Moreover, the vegetarian and vegan burgers on the menu at Grill’d Rundle St and Two-Bit Villains make the perfect lunch on a busy day of sightseeing.

-Adelaide is home to some of the most authentic pizza restaurants in Auralia, and every single one of our 15 best pizza places in Adelaide offers vegetarian options, although vegan pizzas are a little more difficult to come by.
+Adelaide is home to some of the most authentic pizza restaurants in Australia.
+Amazingly, every single one of our 15 best pizza places in Adelaide offers vegetarian options, although vegan pizzas are a little more difficult to come by.

-For vegans who enjoy Indian cuisine, there are a couple of high-ranking restaurants on our list of the 15 best Indian restaurants in Adelaide that cater to vegan as well as vegetarian dietary needs.
-Chefs of Tandoori, which is one of our favorite Indian restaurants in the city, has an entire dedicated vegan menu, featuring Indian culinary classics such as samosas, pakoras, a wide selection of curries, and traditional rice and bread side dishes.
+For vegans who enjoy Indian cuisine, there are a couple of high-ranking restaurants on our list of the 15 best Indian restaurants in Adelaide that cater to vegan, as well as vegetarian, dietary needs.
+Chefs of Tandoori, which is one of our favourite Indian restaurants in the city, has an entire dedicated vegan menu.
+Featuring Indian culinary classics such as samosas, pakoras, a wide selection of curries, and traditional rice and bread side dishes, its outstanding.